index

 <script>document.x.submit()</script>

-Send a link to the html to the admin and get the cookie.
+We sent a link to the HTML to the admin and got the cookie.

 1